Introduction

 Health

-Aliens are subjected to this system, but their health operates in a far more simple manner.
+Aliens are subjected to this system, but their health operates in a far simpler manner.
 This is not your concern and is beyond the scope of this guide.

 A deceased human, death by brute damage.